Jbirch-Git/Jbirch-Homelab/Security/WAF/WAF Demo.md

 ![GEO-BLOCK](Images/GEO-BLOCK.png)

 Now if the country does not reside within canada or US the site will be blocked through cloudflare.
-This could also be created to have countries specified blocked if you wanted to allow most regions except for a select few to be blocked.
+This could also be created to have countries specifically blocked if you wanted to allow most regions except for a select few to be blocked.

 Let's test by generating site traffic inside and outside of Canada,US.